hdim91/jekyll-now/README.md

 # Hyundo Im's blog

 **Hyundo Im**
-I am a student of Korea Development Institute (KDI) under the program of Masters of Public Policy.
+I am a research associate of Korea Development Institute (KDI), Department of Knowledge Economy

 In this blog, you can find
  - R codes related to different statistical analytic tools